albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Persons: [Person{name='Jade'}, Person{name='Aden'}, Person{name='Mary'}, Person{name='Peter'}]
 ```

-Trying to sort the array of persons will throw a `ClassCastException` as we saw before as the sort method requires an instance of `Comparable`
+Trying to sort the array of persons will throw a `ClassCastException`, as we saw before, as the sort method requires an instance of `Comparable`

 ```java
 Arrays.sort( persons );
 ```

 We can implement the `Comparable` interface and add natural ordering as shown next.

+**⚠️ THE FOLLOWING EXAMPLE WILL COMPILE BUT IT IS NOT SAFE!!**

 ```java
 package demo;